 Use the daily grind, those tasks and mundane duties to create a common connection with your peers.
 Lean on the empathy we all share for a calendar full of meetings to create a common feeling of wanting a product to alleviate time and stress.

-Focus on how your product can effect and improve the lives of the individual employee, rather than the business as a whole – empathise with the singular person, not just the corporate brand.
+Focus on how your product can affect and improve the lives of the individual employee, rather than the business as a whole – empathize with the singular person, not just the corporate brand.

 Establish a Cause

 Consumers want to know they’re investing in something more than just a machine churning out mediocre products in return for bundles of money.
 They want something to stand behind, something to be proud of – something that creates that trust in working together for a bigger picture or mission.